Temple Tours of Coastal Karnataka

 Dharmasthala Manjunatha Temple

 Dharmasthala Manjunatha temple is situated on the banks of Netravali river.
 It is one of the unique temples in Karnataka where both Lord Shiva and a Jain Theerthankara are worshipped together.
-In an average, more than 10,000 people visit this temple on an everyday basis.
+In an average, more than 10,000 people visit this temple on an everyday basis, visiting these temples through road are most popular way of exploring its astonishing beauty, you can book from Dharmasthala to Shimoga cab with AHA Taxis.
 Dharmasthala is known for the abode of Dharma which is considered as the quintessence of humanity and faith.

 Virupaksha Temple, Hampi

 Virupaksha temple is considered as one of the World Heritage sites of UNESCO which is dedicated to Lord Shiva.
 This temple was constructed in Lakkana Dandesha’s assistants who was the commander under King Deva Taya II.
 The very origin of the temple history as a sacred place that revolves around the myths associated with Virupaksha.
+Karnataka is also known as land of Temples and religious places, exploring them through road trip with AHA Taxis from Hampi to Gokarna would be pleasurable and gratifying.
 It is believed that this temple has been functioning ever since its inception in the 7th century AD which makes this temple the oldest functioning temples in India.

 Badami Cave Temple, Bagalkot